glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

 Profiling shows that the majority of the runtime in MC benchmarks is spent iterating over potential neighbors. `VecCell` and `HashCell` pre-compute sorted stencils that check the nearest cells first.
-Their implementation of `PointsInBall` builds an iterator that stores several references and counters that effectively implements an outer iteration over nearby cells and an inner iteration over sites in the cell.
+Their implementation of `PointsNearBall` builds an iterator that stores several references and counters that effectively implements an outer iteration over nearby cells and an inner iteration over sites in the cell.
 These iterators were carefully constructed and profiled to avoid extra computations